 The Science National Honors Society hosted their annual Science pHun Night on Nov.
 15 with a great number of participants, totaling around 100 young students.

-Activities at the pHun Night included skeletal relay races, leaf tracing with crayons, and cookie mining along and many other scientific activities.
+Activities at the pHun Night included skeletal relay races, leaf tracing with crayons, cookie mining and many other scientific activities.

 While the punily-named event was mainly targeted towards younger children and students, events like this help connect two groups of students that barely interact: older students in high school and younger students in elementary and middle school.